The summer days my mother sits out with us

 Outside, the cardinal’s song

 afternoons through the naked

 Sunflowers wilt on the counter, stems bent

 necks in prayer.
 Fallen pollen circles the base,

 the couch in his diaper, cookie in hand.
 His thighs

 have abandoned their last hint of infancy.
-Clem scoots
+Claire scoots

 along the coffee table, a pigtail loose, whining at me

 to get her.
 Today is your birthday but you are out